 An ATA like the Cisco SPA112 can connect your analog phone to the internet.
 It converts signals that would normally pass through a standard telephone system to one that works through your internet service.

 A brief explanation of this process is that the ATA converts analog signals to digital packets of information, and completes that process in reverse when receiving information from a call participant.
 This type of data conversion involves packet switching (how the internet works) and circuit switching (how analog phone systems work).
-You can read more detail about packet switching vs. circuit switching in our What is VoIP? guide linked here.
+You can read more detail about packet switching vs. circuit switching in our guide.

-VoIP networks, like those VirtualPBX Phone Plans use, are not built to handle analog information, so the ATA provides conversion for data the VoIP network does not natively understand.
+VoIP networks, like those VirtualPBX Phone Plans use, are not built to handle analog information.
+Thus, the ATA provides conversion for data the VoIP network does not natively understand.

 Our customers who use an analog to digital phone converter get to keep their existing phones.
 They may choose this route for a number of reasons: